api3dao/vitepress-docs/docs/explore/dapis/OEV.md

 Integrating OEV-enabled data feeds can turn this fee previously being imposed on your users into a powerful economic incentive for your protocol.
-With the OEV Network, fees typically extracted through liquidation bots will be recaptured and be able ot be used for more productive means.
+With the OEV Network, fees typically extracted through liquidation bots will be recaptured and be able to be used for more productive means.
 API3 has delivered a specialized Order Flow Auction (OFA) that maximizes the value returned to your dApp from OEV through a sealed bid auction process similar to the one you might be familiar with from Flashbots and MEV-Boost.